A Personal Statement To Write

 Sports have been more important to me in recent years: as a member of the Czech Quiksilver Snowboarding team, I have earned impressive achievements in national freestyle competitions.
 I wish to develop my skills and compete in international tournaments in the future.

 Every summer, I spend nearly a month in France honing my language skills.
 Aside from speaking perfect French, English, Czech, and Slovak, I’ve been learning German at school and seeking to understand Hebrew on my own.
 Mensa, Net-Aid.org, Greenpeace, and the Czech–Japanese Association are all organizations in which I am actively involved.

-I’m excited about the difficulties and opportunities that studying in the United Kingdom will bring.
-I respect the opportunity to be a member of this prestigious institution as your college, and I think that via my character, work ethic, and prior experiences, I can contribute in some tiny manner to its overall success.
+I’m excited about the opportunities and challenges that studying in the United Kingdom will bring.
+I respect the chance to be a member of this prestigious institution as your college, and I think that via my character, work ethic, and prior experiences, I can contribute in some tiny manner to its overall success.

 Author & Editor Team:: Adila Zakir, Alexa Smith